hassio-addons/addon-mqtt/README.md

 ## About

-This add-on combines the power of [Hivemq][hivemq]'s web based MQTT client, and the powerfull [Mosquitto][mosquitto] broker.
-With this you can host your broker, and inspect/publish messages in the Web client!
+This add-on combines the power of [Hivemq][hivemq]'s web-based MQTT client, and the powerful [Mosquitto][mosquitto] broker.
+With this, you can host your own MQTT broker, and inspect/publish messages using the built-in web client!

 ## Key features

-- The Hivemq web service can connect to a websocket enabled MQTT Server, it will enable you to easily see or post messages to spesific topics.
+- The Hivemq web service can connect to a WebSocket enabled MQTT Server, it will enable you to see or post messages to specific topics easily.
 - The Mosquitto broker has multi-user support with ACL!
-  _This allows you to limit the access of a MQTT user to a spesific topic._
+  _This allows you to limit the access of an MQTT user to a specific topic._
-- With the ACL support you can have a seperate user for every device that conects to your broker.
+- With the ACL support, you can have a separate user for every device that connects to your broker.
 - You can also have read-only users that cannot post messages.

 ACL = access control list.